amoldighe/amoldighe.github.io/_posts/2017-09-15-reviving-corrupt-kvm-vm.md

 /dev/nbd1 disconnected
 ```

-* I am going to boot the existing / OLD VM (which is actually not corrupted & still bootable) for skae of displaying the diferences
+* I am going to boot the existing / OLD VM (which is actually not corrupted & still bootable) for sake of displaying the differences.

 ```
 root@hp-envy:/var/lib/libvirt/images# virsh start ubuntu14